coop152/obsidian-vaults/System Architecture (25212)/Part 2/Multicore.md

 ## Moore's Law
 Moore conjectured (in 1965) that every two years, the number of transistors in a processor would double.
 This translates to a doubling of processor performance roughly every 18 months.
-This conjecture was driven mainly by the shrinkage of circuits; as technology developed a transistors got shorter, meaning more can fit in the same space, connections within the chip got shorter, and capacitance got lower.
+This conjecture was driven mainly by the shrinkage of circuits; as technology developed transistors got shorter, meaning more could fit in the same space, connections within the chip got shorter, and capacitance got lower.
 This "law" has been true for about 50 years, but it is coming to an end - the number of transistors is still doubling, but it gets harder to accomplish every year.
 Performance cannot keep pace by just shrinking the circuits.
 ![](Pasted%20image%2020230418112129.png)
 ## Why not just make a single core faster